johnwargo/ionic-build-info/readme.md

 import { buildInfo } from '../buildinfo';
 ```

-When you import this file into your IOnic project, the app has access to the project's build details.
+When you import this file into your Ionic project, the app has access to the project's build details.
 Here's an example of how to use the generated module in your app, the following code is from a simple page that outputs the build information to the browser's console:

 ```typescript
 export class HomePage {